What is Regression Testing? Test Cases (Example)

 • The database used for regression testing must be isolated.
 No database changes must be allowed

-Retesting means testing the functionality or bug again to ensure the code is fixed.
-If it is not fixed, Defect needs to be re-opened.
-If fixed, Defect is closed.
+Retesting means functional testing of the defect or bug again to ensure the code is fixed.
+If it is not fixed, the defect needs to be re-opened.
+If fixed, the defect is closed.

-Regression testing means testing your software application when it undergoes a code change to ensure that the new code has not affected other parts of the software.
+Regression testing means testing your software application when it undergoes a code change.
+It is done to ensure that the new code has not affected other parts of the software.

 Here below are the primary differences between these two tests: